 Pool parties, festivals, hiking—summer is here.
 Those of us with dogs know that none of our summer activities would be complete without our four-legged pals.
-Below are a few scenarios with safety tips to help you and your dog make the most of this fun season.
+Here are a few scenarios with safety tips to help you and your dog make the most of this fun season.

 Never leave your dog in a car unattended (even with the windows cracked open) because they’re at risk of overheating.
-It is heartbreaking to imagine our best friends sweltering in a hot car, and heated cars can be fatal in as few as 10 minutes.
+It is heartbreaking to imagine our best friends sweltering in a hot car, and heated cars can be fatal in as little as 10 minutes.
 When your dog is with you, opt for drive-throughs or save shopping trips for later.
 Check out our tips for taking care rides with your dog.

 You can get flea, tick, and heartworm preventatives from your veterinarian during your pet’s annual exam.
 Also during the exam, your vet will make sure your dog is up to date on vaccines, including rabies.
-Wildlife can carry the rabies virus and transmit it to your dog via a bite.
-If your dog chases wildlife, keep him or her on a leash while hiking to prevent any squabbles.
-Walking your dog leashed will also help protect him against accidental poison ivy or poison oak exposure.
-Keep an eye out for these irritating plants.
-With preventative measures, plus frequent water breaks, you and your dog will be unstoppable.
+Wildlife can carry the rabies virus and transmit it to your dog.
+If your dog chases wildlife, keep them on a leash while hiking.
+Walking your dog leashed will also help protect them against accidental poison ivy or poison oak exposure.
+With preventative measures, plus frequent water breaks, you and your dog will be unstoppable this summer.